The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * The potion timing is extremely tight and with high ping could miss the last Communio.
 * At 2.49, with full uptime, this can happen naturally if the fight allows it.

 The triple Shroud window is near-peak optimization for Reaper, requiring specific restrictions and mapping.
 The overall DPS gains are very minor and it can be quite risky to pool a lot of resources for so long, making a death extremely punishing.
-At 2.49 this will line up perfectly in a full uptime scenario so if it's something you are looking to attempt you should certainly try but keep in mind the risks and difficulty when attempting it.
+At 2.49 this will line up perfectly in a full uptime scenario, so if it is something you are looking to attempt then you should certainly try, but keep in mind the risks and difficulty when attempting it.
 If, for whatever reason, you attempt the Triple Shroud Window and you cannot enter combo neutral, then do the Double Enshroud and dump your extra Enshroud somewhere later in the fight.

 - - -

 # Graduate Studies: Dead Zoning

-Now, let’s talk about the most boring part of Reaper optimization, a phase that I am calling the “Dead Zone” because of how lifeless it may feel.
+Now, let us talk about the most boring part of Reaper optimization: a phase that I am calling the “Dead Zone” because of how lifeless it may feel.
 As we already discussed, in order to adapt to the 120s buff cycle, the Reaper has to remove one GCD from its 123 second rotation.
 This means that every 120s, the Reaper loses about 10 Soul.
-This isn’t super problematic in terms of Enshrouding on time, as we won’t have to delay Enshroud until around the ten minute mark.
+This is not super problematic in terms of Enshrouding on time, as we will not have to delay Enshroud until around the ten minute mark.
 It is, however, problematic when it comes to our best friend, Gluttony.

 As we discussed during the Double Shroud windows, there are three factors that will cause Gluttony to drift: entering double Shroud with a combo, ending double Shroud without enough Soul, and Gluttony naturally drifting due to its 60 second cooldown and the 120.5s rotation that Reaper has.
 Ultimately, we can only really control one of those factors without losing any potency, and that is how much Soul we have when exiting our second Shroud.